PAOLI: Pose-free Articulated Object Learning from Sparse-view Images: Method

 A central challenge in building digital twins of articulated objects from pose-free images lies in aligning the canonical pose across different observation sets.
-We frame this alignment as estimating the deformation between the Gaussian representations $G^s$ and $G^t$.
-A straightforward strategy is to optimize the mean and rotation of each Gaussian point independently.
-However, this naive approach breaks local rigidity, since it allows unconstrained updates of individual parameters, whereas true object motion should remain rigid within each part.
+As argued in our related work, a common approach for recovering pose is to match sparse keypoints~\cite{li2019usip,zohaib2023sc3k}.
+However, this is often unreliable for dense analysis and struggles with texture-less surfaces.
+A more robust alternative is to find a dense alignment.
+A naive strategy would be to optimize the mean and rotation of each Gaussian point independently, but this breaks local rigidity, since it allows unconstrained updates of individual parameters, whereas true object motion should remain rigid within each part.

-To address this, we introduce a feed-forward deformation network, $\mathcal{F}_{\text{deform}}$, which predicts rigid transformations for Gaussian points in $G^s$ using their positional encodings, producing a deformed target representation $\hat{G}^t$.
+To address this, we learn a per-scene deformation field, parameterized by a lightweight feed-forward network, $\mathcal{F}_{\text{deform}}$.
+This network is optimized from scratch for each object and predicts rigid transformations for Gaussian points in $G^s$ using their positional encodings, producing a deformed target representation $\hat{G}^t$.
 By constraining the network to generate low-frequency deformations, we enforce local rigidity while still capturing global motion.
 Specifically, $\mathcal{F}_{\text{deform}}$ maps the positional encoding of Gaussian means to a rigid transformation consisting of a rotation, translation, and scaling factor:

 where $\mathbf{R} \in \text{SO}(3)$ is parameterized by Euler angles $\in \mathbb{R}^3$ and converted to rotation matrices, $\mathbf{t} \in \mathbb{R}^3$ represents the translation vector, $s \in \mathbb{R}$ is a global scaling factor shared across all points, and $\text{PE}(\bm{\mu})$ is the positional encoding of the Gaussian means.
 This transformation is then applied to the source Gaussian points to obtain the deformed target representation.